davehasagithub/slidewsl/NOTES.md

    workspace switcher (to jump to workspace #3).
 A fix is to remove the `workspace_3_key` entry in `~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xml`.

-3. **From JetBrains Gateway**: This has lots of issues.
-JetBrains seems to be working to make improvements here, so try it for yourself.
+3. **From JetBrains Gateway**: (ie, Remote Development) Lots of issues, but JetBrains is improving this.

 4. **From Windows**: This works OK.
 In fact, you can run 3 alongside 1 or 2.
 But, unfortunately, it will be slower for things like indexing dependencies or linting TypeScript files.
 Open your project using `\\wsl$\OracleLinux_8_7\mnt\slidewsl`.

 #### Settings

+Required settings:

 - `File | Settings | Plugins`
   - Install PHP, PHP Docker, PHP Remote Interpreter, GitToolBox, Blade